L-michelle/SQL-Projects/README.md

 * Analyzed data using SQL and python to find patterns
 * Used EDA to understand passenger preferences and the impact of external factors on rides such as weather
 * Tested hypothesis on whether the average duration of rides from the Loop to O'Hare International Airport differs on rainy Saturdays
+* (Please note this project folder is in a different repository.)

 ## [Data Analyst Jobs](https://github.com/L-michelle/SQL-Projects/tree/main/Data%20Analysis%20Jobs)
 * Analyzed data analyst job postings in US from 2022-2023 with focus on remote jobs, California jobs, and jobs in and surround Irvine.